 In 2001 I hurt myself in a snowboard accident.
 I often had a massive pain in my head and had to take a lot of pain killers.
 In 2006, when I was driving, I was hit by a car, which led to an enormous increase in my pain.
 There was something pinched, I could feel it.
 Since no one in Sweden could help me, I went to Germany in desperation and had arthrodesis surgery in April of 2007.
 My pain disappeared, but only temporarily, before it came back with a vengeance.

 In 2011 it turned out that all the material that had been placed in my neck, and the back of my head during the arthrodesis was broken and had to be removed.
 I had everything removed at a Swedish hospital, while they also did a smaller arthrodesis surgery on my two upper vertebrae.

 This operation went great, the pain in my head was gone, but since I’m very small it turned out that the screws, used to fixate the vertebrae, were to large.
 Since the screws rubbed against the back of my head, they were removed, in March 2012.

 Unfortunately, this led to complications with the nerves in the back of my head, and the pain I experienced was the worst ever!
 I could not lie down and no pain killers helped.
 I am still waiting for surgery to have these nerves freed.

-of good breathing habits
+Realized the importance of good breathing habits

 In August of 2013 I came in touch with a yoga group on Facebook.
 In this group I learned how important it is to breathe correctly, because this was the only thing I could start out with.
 Then I found Conscious Breathing and became very curious, since there were such great testimonials, especially about nasal breathing and improved sleep.